 Important information on the enrolment at the NID

-Candidates admitted to the PhD programme must enrol at the NID and submit a range of documents.
-The NID will inform the candidates by e-mail in due course.
+Candidates admitted to the PhD programme must enrol at the NID after admission and submit a range of documents.
+The NID will inform the candidates by e-mail.
 For the enrolment, it is helpful to obtain the following documents early - preferably immediately after the submission of the proposal:

 - Birth certificate

 - All (post-)graduation certificates (degrees/diplomas) as well as school reports/certificates including the mark sheets from the 10th school year onwards

 - First and last page of valid passport

 - Written confirmation of the current employer (if applicable) agreeing to the candidate’s participation participate in the doctoral programme (“NOC - no objection certificate”)